 There is a grain of truth in it – if you force-fed your dog a lot of ice, then they might indeed initiate a shivering response, raising their core temperature – although even then, their temperature will probably stabilise at about normal, and I’d be more worried about overcooling them leading to hypothermic shock!
 Theoretically, it could also lead to constriction of the blood vessels in the tongue, reducing heat loss slightly – but of course, the ice melts quickly and most of the heat loss is via warm air from the lungs, so this isn’t likely to be significant.

 Bottom line – a few ice cubes in their drinking water isn’t going to trigger the out of control rise in temperature that this post claims.
-There is NO evidence that giving a dog ice cubes in cold weather increases their risk of heat stroke.
+There is NO evidence that giving a dog ice cubes in hot weather increases their risk of heat stroke.

 But what about the advice that drink hot drinks help cool you down?